balazsbarta/lucide-icon-importer-figma/README.md

 const SPACING = 80;        // Spacing between frames
 ```

-### Custom Keywords
+### Icon Data Generation
-Edit the keyword mappings in `src/lucide-data.ts` to customize search terms for each icon.
+Keywords and categories are automatically generated using semantic analysis in `scripts/generate-icons.js`.
+The script analyzes icon names and applies comprehensive semantic mappings to generate relevant keywords for each icon.

 ## Technical Details